Plot your novel with MICE Quotient and Try/Fails

 I have taken what Mary Robinette taught me at the conference, and built upon that to include what I learned from Joseph Campbell, Christopher Vogler and Blake Snyder (save the cat), as well as the 3-Act Structure, to make a truly unique plotting template that lets me see my entire story on one letter-sized page.

 I’ve successfully plotted and written (with very little rewriting) two full novels using this technique in the last eight months.
-I feel confident that I’ve unlocked the code to plotting a novel.
+I feel confident I’ve unlocked the code to plotting a novel.
 Finally!
 Hallelujah!

 If you’re having the same experience as me, with beta-readers saying “Something just isn’t right—something is off.
 It’s not satisfying,” and you can’t figure out how to fix it, then this might just work for you.

-Basically, what I’ve learned is that all good stories follow this plotting technique, although most of them do it intuitively, and that this mirroring effect (and keeping ALL of your promises) is what makes a story extremely satisfying for the reader.
+Basically, what I’ve learned is that all good stories follow this plotting technique, although most of them do it intuitively, and that this mirroring effect (and keeping ALL your promises) is what makes a story extremely satisfying for the reader.

 So, here is the template—feel free to use, adapt and share for non-commercial purposes.
 No email or newsletter sign up needed.
 Have at ‘er.